 Our simulated model works as follows.
 We start from demographic data.
 We also take as given national-accounts aggregate values for all macroeconomic variables (growth rates, factor shares, tax rates, rates of return, saving rates).
-We then make different assumptions about saving behaviour in order to see whether we can replicate observed age-wealth profiles, μ_t ratios and the resulting inheritance flows.
+We then make different assumptions about saving behaviour in order to see whether we can replicate observed age-wealth profiles, $\mu_t$ ratios and the resulting inheritance flows.

 More precisely, we constructed an exhaustive, annual demographic database on the age structure of the living population and of decedents, heirs, donors and donees in France over the 1820-2008 period.
-In practice, bequest and gift flows accrue to individuals in several different payments during their lifetime: usually both parents do not die in the same year, sometime individuals receive gifts from their parents, and sometime they receive bequests and gifts from individuals other than their parents.
+In practice, bequest and gift flows accrue to individuals in several different payments during their lifetime: usually both parents do not die in the same year, sometime individuals receive gifts from their parents, and sometime they receive beguests and gifts from individuals other than their parents.
 We use the estate tax returns micro-files available since the 1970s (and the historical tabulations broken by decedent and donor age group available for the earlier period), as well as historical demographic data on age at parenthood, in order to compute the exact fraction of bequest and gift flow accruing to each cohort and transmitted by each cohort during each year of the 1820-2008 period.
 In the simulated model, the value of bequests is endogenous: it depends on the wealth at death of the relevant cohorts, as determined by the endogenous dynamics of the age-wealth profile.
+But the fraction of the aggregate bequest flow going to each cohort is taken from observed data.
+Regarding gifts, in some variants we take the observed gift-bequet ratio vt as given, and in some other variants we assume other gift-bequest ratios (so as to check whether long run patterns are affected by vt).
+In all variants, the age structure of donors and donees is exogenously given by our demographic data base.